- Full Name

 Shepherd / Sheepdog sub-group: Shepherd dogs are the super performers of the dog world.
 For many generations they have served their owners by performing their job of helping in the farm- guarding, protecting, and herding.
 Shepherds were bred based off intelligence and temperament, and willingness to serve their families.
 Today they are excellent family dogs, but also excel as military service animals, emotional therapy dogs, and in competitive obedience competitions.
 They are highly trainable and intelligent, but that does not necessarily mean they are an easy dog or optimal for first time owners.
 With this potential comes greater responsibility from the owner.
 They need a firm owner who is willing to stimulate them both physically and mentally from an early age.
 They need a leader.
 If they have one, you will be rewarded with one of the friendliest and most intelligent dogs in the World.

-White Shepherds for sale or adoption
+White Shepherds for adoption